Ligi Ndogo S.C.

 Ligi Ndogo Soccer Club (/sw/ /sw/; also known as The Planets or simply Ligi) is a football club and youth academy based in Nairobi, Kenya.
-The senior team currently competes in the National Super League, the second tier of the Kenyan football league system.
+The senior team competes in the National Super League, the second tier of the Kenyan football league system.
 The club's name is Swahili for "little league".

-The club's youth academy was founded by current chairman Chris Amimo and Karani Nyamu in February 2002, and in 2005, the first senior team was formed and has played at Ligi Ndogo Grounds along Ngong Road since then.
+The club's youth academy was founded by chairman Chris Amimo and Karani Nyamu in February 2002, and in 2005, the first senior team was formed and has played at Ligi Ndogo Grounds along Ngong Road since then.
 The team briefly used the Nairobi City Stadium in 2012 for its home games while their Ngong Road grounds were undergoing renovations.